 To learn more read our AMP Foundation: how we are governed and operate document.

-Also see our Key Trends and Best Practices in Philanthropy: An AMP Foundation and SVA perspective, a scan of the global and national giving landscape, and the AMP 2017 towards sustainability report.
+Also see our Key Trends and Best Practices in Philanthropy: An AMP Foundation and SVA perspective, a scan of the global and national giving landscape, and the 2018 AMP sustainability report.

 Email : firstname.lastname@example.org